Welcome to TicTrainer™

 How to use TicTrainer™

-TicTrainer™ only works when a “user” (a person with tics) and a “trainer” (e.g. a parent, a psychologist or a physician) are logged on at the same time.
+TicTrainer™ only works when a “user” (a person with tics) and a “trainer” (e.g. a parent, a psychologist, an OT or a physician) are logged on at the same time.
 Each has a separate account and password.
 During training, each is watching a separate browser window, so usually they log in on different devices (e.g., Johnny at a computer and Mom on her smart phone).
-However, it is possible to log in the user and the trainer on two separate browser windows on the same computer.
-Please follow the detailed instructions here.